null-loop/wiki-down/README.md

 ## The wiki that doesn't suck

 wiki-down is a markdown based wiki built on .NET and MongoDB.
+There might be some NodeJS - the juries still out...

 ###Features

-* One markdown document - many outputs
+* One content store - many sites
-* One content store - many websites
+* One markdown document - many outputs & formats
 * Markdown renders the same at the client and the server.
 Editor previews should match the real output!
 * Rendered article content produced before it's requested
+    * Article markdown to article specific formats
+    * Site and article templates integrate article content
 * Auditing and article history

 ###System Components